-Antibiotic Resistant Organism (ARO) Surveillance in British Columbia 2010 Report
+Antibiotic Resistant Organism (ARO) Surveillance in British Columbia 2011 Report

 The Medical Microbiologists of British Columbia (BCAMM) have established a representative network for gathering surveillance information on AROs in British Columbia.
 Participating laboratories are from all Health Authorities (HA) in B.C. and include data both in- and outpatients.
-This is the ninth consecutive year for this report, with yearly cumulative data from 2002 to 2010.
+This is the tenth consecutive year for this report, with yearly cumulative data from 2002 to 2011.
 Limitations to the interpretation of the data are included in the last section.

 This report presents aggregate MRSA and VRE data for the province (Tables 1 and 3), and aggregate MRSA and VRE data by HA (Tables 2 and 4).
 Where only a single site within a HA submitted data, this site is included with other HA.
-Estimation of whether patients with MRSA were identified from either clinical specimens or from surveillance cultures was provided by most participants and was quite variable.
-Surveillance specimens identified 7 - 62% of patients newly identified to have MRSA, while clinical specimens identified 38-93%.

 The cumulative data from the first 6 years showed a steady increase in the incidence of both MRSA and VRE.
-The most recent data included in this report is encouraging as it continues to show a downward trend in the number of new patients identified to have either MRSA or VRE.
+The most recent data included in this report is encouraging as it continues to show a downward trend in the number of new patients identified to have MRSA.

 Emerging antibiotic resistance in Gram negative bacilli is another area of concern.
-Eleven participating sites were able to provide an estimate of the presence of resistance to extended spectrum cephalosporins (known as Extended Spectrum Beta-lactamases, or ESBLs).
-Additionally, data on the presence of a broad range of resistance genes found in Enterobacteriaceae detected by molecular methods is presented.
+Eleven sites provided an estimate of the presence of resistance to extended spectrum cephalosporins (known as Extended Spectrum Beta-lactamases, or ESBLs).
+This data is presented in Table 5.
+Additionally, data on the presence of a broad range of resistance genes found in Enterobacteriaceae detected by molecular methods is included.